’It’s the new dance sensation ... it’s called crop rotation ... it’s for plant fortification Šsha, nah, nah."

 The fungus overwinters in infected plant debris and the soil, where it can survive several years and provide spores to infect new plantings of tomatoes.
 Rotating unrelated crops in that location for three or four years can dramatically reduce the fungus population and the chances of infecting tomatoes the next time they are planted there.

 For successful crop rotation, make a plan of your garden each year, carefully noting the location of each crop.
-This makes it easier to rotate planting schemes in successive years.
-The resulting reduction of pest and disease problems will have you dancing to the tune of "Crop Rotation."

 While you’re up, dance to the tune of these weekend tasks: